Fireooout/LocalAutoBackupTool/README.md

   3. Select **Enable Auto Backup**: Switch the auto backup status
   4. Select **Exit**: Close the program completely

-### 4. Notes
+### 7. Notes
 1. **Path Restrictions**: The source path (files/directories to be backed up) and backup path cannot be the same or have an inclusion relationship (e.g., if the source path is `D:\Data`, the backup path cannot be `D:\Data\Backup`)
 2. **Storage Check**: Ensure that the disk where the backup directory is located has sufficient storage space to avoid backup failure due to insufficient space
 3. **Data Security**: Before performing the **Restore Selected** operation, it is recommended to confirm the status of the original file to avoid overwriting important data by mistake
 4. **Hotkey Conflict**: If the set hotkey cannot be used, it may conflict with other program hotkeys.
 It is recommended to change the combination (e.g., `ctrl+alt+S`)
+5. **Configuration File**: The program will automatically create a configuration file "backup_config.ini" to save settings, please do not delete or modify
+6. **Log File**: The program will generate a log file "backup_tool.log" during operation to record operations and error information, which is convenient for troubleshooting

+- Interface Simplification: Removed theme-related settings
+- Comprehensive Performance Optimization: Improved backup algorithms, optimized operation flow, enhanced error handling and thread management

+#### Version 1.2.0
+- Interface beautification: Adopted Windows 11 style design, optimized overall visual experience
+- Added duplicate backup file handling function, providing three handling methods
+- Added custom backup file prefix function
+- Extended backup file suffix customization methods, added sequential number suffix and custom suffix options
+- Comprehensive optimization of performance, user experience and operation logic
+- Enhanced error handling and thread management
+- Improved configuration management function, supporting more configuration items
+- Added custom theme color function

-### 5. Feedback & Support
+### 6. Feedback & Support
-For any questions or suggestions, please submit an issue on the project page, and the developer will reply and handle it as soon as possible.
+For any questions or suggestions, please submit an issue on the project page, and the developer will reply and handle it as soon as possible。